lls-hcr/mizuki/_documentation/100-Examples.md

 ---
 # Page settings
-title: Static IP # Define a title of your page
+title: EXAMPLES # Define a title of your page
-description: Give r-pi a static IP # Define a description of your page
+description: Examples # Define a description of your page
 keywords: # Define keywords for search engines
-order: 1 # Define order of this page in list of all documentation documents
+order: 100 # Define order of this page in list of all documentation documents
 comments: true # Set to "true" in order to enable comments on this page.
 Make sure you properly setup "disqus_forum_shortname" variable in "_config.yml"

 # Hero section